textileio/community/docs/learn/index.md

 Unlike account peers, cafes need to be online at all times in order to properly function.
 For this reason, they typically run in a server environment.
 They are easy to deploy & manage (single executable, Docker).

-!!! hint
+!!! tip
-    An account peer may be registered with more than one cafe, and account peers do not need to be registered to the same cafe.
+    An account peer may be registered with more than one cafe, and account peers do not need to be registered to the same cafe(s).
+Additionally, peers can easily migrate from one cafe to another, simply be deregistering from one and registering with another.

 ### Applications